Sponsored by The Center of Excellence for Children, Families and the Law at the Massachusetts School of Professional Psychology

 welfare, juvenile delinquency, sexual offending, divorce child custody and

 post-divorce parenting contexts.
 Courses include: parenting coordination, child

-custody evaluation, child maltreatment, interpersonal violence, and mental health and juvenile justice.
+custody evaluation, child maltreatment, and mental health and juvenile justice.

 These courses will review the law and systems, describe and practice protocols